pwielders/domotica/addon/README.md

-# Metrological Restricted Buildroot External
+# Metrological Open Source Buildroot External

-This [buildroot external][1] includes Metrological's private packages, patches, setup, and configuration to work on Metrological provided software not provided in mainline buildroot.
+This [buildroot external][1] includes Metrological's open source packages, patches, setup, and configuration to work on Metrological provided software not provided in mainline buildroot.
 This project gives you an extension to buildroot to support these customizations outside of the standard buildroot tree.